Local-global questions for divisibility in commutative algebraic groups

 \section{Classical problems and classical solutions}

-In the case of a quadratic form $X^2+rY^2$, where $r$ is a rational number, the Hasse Principle is equivalent to the statement ``if a rational number is a square in $K_v$, for all but finitely many $v$, then it is a square in $k$''.
-It is then natural to ask if such a principle still holds for $q$-powers of rational numbers, where $q$ is a general positive integer, and not only for rational squares.
-The answer to such a question was given by the Grunwald-Wang Theorem (see \cite[Chap.
+In the case of a quadratic form $X^2+rY^2$, where $r$ is a rational number, the Hasse Principle is equivalent to the statement ``if a rational number is a square in $k_v$, for all but finitely many $v$, then it is a square in $k$''.
+It is natural to ask if such a principle still holds for $q$-powers of rational numbers, where $q$ is a general positive integer, and not only for rational squares.
+The answer to such a question was given by the Grunwald-Wang Theorem (see for example \cite[Chap.
 IX and Chap.
 X]{AT}).
-Here we state the theorem in its classical form, in the more general case when $k$ is a global field.
-For every positive integer $q$, we denote by $\zeta_q$ a primitive $q$-th root of the unity.
-Furthermore, let $\xi_h$ be a $2^h$-th root of the unity such that $\xi_{h+1}=\xi_h$, and let $\eta_h:=\xi_h+\xi_h^{-1}$.
+Here we state the theorem in its classical form, i.e.\ in the more general case when $k$ is a global field.
+Through all the paper, for every positive integer $q$, we denote by $\zeta_q$ a primitive $q$-th root of the unity.
+Furthermore, for every positive integer $s$, let $\hat{\z}_{2^s}$ be a $2^s$-th root of the unity such that $\hat{\z}_{2^{s+1}}=\hat{\z}_{2^s}$, and let $\eta_s:=\hat{\z}_{2^s}+(\hat{\z}_{2^s})^{-1}$.
 In particular, for every field $k$, there exists an integer $s_k\geq 2$ such that $\eta_{s_k}\in k$, but $\eta_{s_k+1}\notin k$.